yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 While it might feel a bit confusing, it is in fact quite simple.

 1. declare an [`MVar`](http://www.haskell.org/ghc/docs/latest/html/libraries/base/Control-Concurrent-MVar.html).
-Mainly a variable which is empty or contain something.
+Mainly a variable which either is empty or contains something.
 2. If we didn't found any email hint, put Nothing in the `MVar`.
 3. If we have an email hint, ask on the github API in a new process and once finished put the result in the `MVar`.
 4. If the user enter an email different from the hint email, then just request